|Matlab hint||Exercise 2|

 |The Midpoint Method||Exercise 3|

 The term ``numerical quadrature'' refers to the estimation of an area, or, more generally, any integral.
 (You might hear the term ``cubature'' referring to estimating a volume in three dimensions, but most people use the term ``quadrature.'')
 We might want to integrate some function or a set of tabulated data.
-The domain might be a finite or infinite interval, it might be a rectangle or irregular shape, it might be a three dimensional cell.
+The domain might be a finite or infinite interval, it might be a rectangle or irregular shape, it might be a multi-dimensional volume.

-We first discuss the ``degree of precision'' of a quadrature rule, and its relation to the ``order of accuracy.''
-We consider some simple tests to measure the degree of precision and the order of accuracy of a rule, and then describe (simple versions of) the midpoint and trapezoidal rules.
+We first discuss the ``degree of exactness'' (sometimes called the ``degree of precision'') of a quadrature rule, and its relation to the ``order of accuracy.''
+We consider some simple tests to measure the degree of exactness and the order of accuracy of a rule, and then describe (simple versions of) the midpoint and trapezoidal rules.
 Then we consider the Newton-Cotes and Gauss-Legendre families of rules, and discuss how to get more accurate approximations by either increasing the order of the rule or subdividing the interval.
 Finally, we will consider a way of adapting the details of the integration method to meet a desired error estimate.
 In the majority of the exercises below, we will be more interested in the error (difference between calculated and known value) than in the calculated value itself.

 A word of caution.
 We discuss three similar-sounding concepts: